-61. Can copies of Accepted Letters of Assurance be handed out at a standards development meeting?
+62. Can copies of Accepted Letters of Assurance be handed out at a standards development meeting?

-- Yes.
-A participant may provide an Accepted Letter of Assurance to other participants by handing out paper copies of an Accepted Letter of Assurance (including a copy of the sample license or material licensing terms, if provided as part of the Letter of Assurance) or a data file with an image of the Accepted Letter of Assurance as it resides on the IEEE web site. - 689 62.
-Can the link to the IEEE web site for an Accepted Letter of Assurance be provided? - Providing or displaying the IEEE URL for an Accepted Letter of Assurance is also acceptable. - 694 63.
-Can the actual Accepted Letter of Assurance be displayed on a screen?
+Yes.
+A participant may provide an Accepted Letter of Assurance to other participants by handing out paper copies of an Accepted Letter of Assurance (including a copy of the sample license or material licensing terms, if provided as part of the Letter of Assurance) or a data file with an image of the Accepted Letter of Assurance as it resides on the IEEE web site.

+63. Can the link to the IEEE web site for an Accepted Letter of Assurance be provided?

+Providing or displaying the IEEE URL for an Accepted Letter of Assurance is also acceptable.

+64. Can the actual Accepted Letter of Assurance be displayed on a screen?

-- Yes, but displaying the LOA is not recommended because doing so may lead to impermissible questions or discussion.
+Yes, but it is not recommended.
+The Letter of Assurance consists of multiple pages of often very small type.
+Therefore, the display is not going to be legible except in the smallest of rooms.
+The lack of legibility may lead to impermissible questions or discussion.
 Nevertheless, displaying the Accepted Letter of Assurance as it resides on the IEEE web site is not a violation of the IEEE-SA Patent Policy provided a participant does not read aloud, present, or answer questions about the displayed Letter of Assurance.

-See also question 68. - 64.
-Can a Working Group chair provide participants with a list of requested LOAs? - Yes.
+65. Can a Working Group chair provide participants with a list of requested LOAs?

+Yes.
 The Working Group chair should maintain a list of the requests that the chair (or his/her designee) has made and the date of each request.
-The chair may make this information available to participants in the working group and should make it available to participants upon request. - 709 65.
-How does a participant know if a Letter of Assurance has been requested from a particular company? - A participant may ask the Working Group chair whether he or she has requested an LOA from that company.
-Accepted Letters of Assurance are available on the IEEE's web site. - 66.
-Can a working group discuss the absence of a requested Letter of Assurance? - The working group should not discuss the reasons for the absence of an LOA.
-The chair or a working group participant may state whether there is or is not an Accepted Letter of Assurance in response to the request. - 722 67.
-Can a participant make a presentation or answer questions about the not-to-exceed 723 license fee or rate, material licensing terms, or sample license agreement? - No, except that using one or more not-to-exceed rates as components in a presentation comparing relative costs is acceptable.
-Further information can be found
+The chair may make this information available to participants in the working group and should make it available to participants upon request.

+66. How does a participant know if IEEE has requested a Letter of Assurance from a particular company?

+A participant may ask the Working Group chair for this information.
+Accepted Letters of Assurance are available on the IEEE's web site.

+67. Can a working group discuss the absence of a requested Letter of Assurance?

+The working group should not discuss the reasons for the absence of an LOA.
+The chair or a working group participant may state whether there is or is not an Accepted Letter of Assurance in response to the request.